 8. Carbon monoxide poisoning

 This is a very important issue, posing impending danger when it comes to older cars.
 If the car was well used, rusted and, beaten up, it’s likely that it has a rusted exhaust system and rusted floors.
 This means that exhaust fumes including carbon monoxide can enter the car`s interior, causing a serious and potentially deadly case of carbon monoxide poisoning.
 Always be certain that at least the exhaust system is not leaking since this is the cause of over 400 deaths per year.

 Also, the risk of carbon monoxide poisoning exists if you start your engine in an enclosed space like a closed garage.
 So always be careful and check to see if there are any leaks.

 9. Getting stranded

 Reliability and road-worthiness of junk cars are always questionable.
-Sooner, rather than later, you will find yourself by the side of the road, stranded and calling for a tow truck (unless you have the resources to tow the car yourself).
+Sooner, rather than later, you will find yourself by the side of the road, stranded and calling for a tow truck.
 Even if you know how to get the car running again, you will lose time and get frustrated by the event.
 With modern cars, the risk of being stranded is minimal.